AkashM398/nd256/Problems vs Algorithms/explanation_square_root_of_integer.md

 ### Code Design

-I implemented my using iterative binary search algorithm.
+I implemented my solution using iterative binary search algorithm.
 I am setting the `end_number` to be half the input number to reduce the search space for the algorithm.
 The square root of a number is lesser than half the number.
 If the input number is 0 or 1, the algorithm terminates early by returning the number.

 ### Efficiency